3D Printer Policy

 - The 3D printer can only be used during designated times when trained library staff are available.

-- The city or Library is not responsible for any harm or injury incurred as a result of any usage of the equipment.
+- The city or Library is not responsible for any harm or injury incurred as a result of any usage of any equipment.

-- The printer may be used for lawful purposes only.
+- The printers may be used for lawful purposes only.
 The Library staff reserves the right to reject any print job application at their discretion.

 - Any 3D drafting software may be used to create a design as long as the file can be saved in .stl or .obj file format.

-- Projects will be printed in first come/first served order.
-The library reserves the right to delay or change the printing order of projects depending on how long a project may take to print.
+- Projects will be printed in an order that is determined by the staff operating the 3d printing program.
+The library reserves the right to delay or change the printing order of projects depending on how long a project may take to print, or the color rotation of filaments based on current projects.

 - Finished projects may be picked up at the Reference Desk.
-Items not picked up after 5 days become the property of the TPL.
+Items not picked up after 14 days from the time of notification will become the property of the TPL, and are subject to being given away.

 - The Library reserves the right to set reasonable fees to offset printing costs.